Katrien Morbee, LLB, LLM (Ghent University), LLM (Yale University), DPhil (University of Oxford)

 Email: firstname.lastname@example.orgRoom Number: Lincoln's Inn Fields

 Katrien Morbee is a Lecturer in Banking and Finance Law at the Centre for Commercial Law Studies, Queen Mary University of London.
-She teaches Corporate Finance Law, Mergers and Acquisitions, and Art and Money.
-She is also writing a DPhil in Law and Finance at the University of Oxford, under supervision of Prof. John Armour and Prof. Dan Awrey.
-She is a member of the Oxford-Man Institute of Quantitative Finance and the European Corporate Governance Institute.
+She teaches Corporate Finance Law, Mergers and Acquisitions, Art and Money, and Sustainability and the Corporation.
+She wrote a DPhil in Law and Finance at the University of Oxford, under supervision of Prof. John Armour and Prof. Dan Awrey.
+She is a member of the European Corporate Governance Institute.
 Katrien holds an LLB and LLM from Ghent University, Belgium, and an LLM from Yale University, United States.
 During her studies, she interned at four international law firms: Cleary Gottlieb, Eubelius, Clifford Chance and Freshfields; and at the Belgian financial institution, KBC.
 She also worked in a US law firm in Washington, DC, as part of The Washington Center programme in Business and Global Trade.

 Examples of research funding: